 We’d also like to share with you some ceiling paint tips to successfully help you execute your next project.
-First, pick up some large tarps to cover your furniture so that your ceiling paint doesn’t drip down onto your favorite pieces.
+First, pick up some large canvas drop cloths to cover your furniture so that your ceiling paint doesn’t drip down onto your favorite pieces.
 It’s also a smart idea to cover hanging light fixtures with garbage bags for this same reason.

 Getting Help with Your Ceiling Paint Ideas

 If all of this sounds like a lot of work or you could use a little guidance implementing your ceiling paint ideas, give us a call or start a live chat with one of our painting experts!